pandagardenio/frontend-course/sessions/assignment/readme.md

 `time`: Date in miliseconds.
 You can use it in Javascript using new Date(time) to get a formatted date

-`temperature`: Temperature in Farenheit degrees
+`temperature`: Temperature in Kelvin degrees

-`temperatureFeeling`: The "feels like" temperature is **a measurement of how hot or cold it really feels like outside** in Farenheit degrees
+`temperatureFeeling`: The "feels like" temperature is **a measurement of how hot or cold it really feels like outside** in Kelvin degrees

 `humidity`: Humidity %